fsvieira/cset/README.md

   console.log(JSON.stringfy([...A.values()]); // [[ 1, 2 ], [ 2, 1 ], [ 3, 1 ], [ 3, 2 ]]
 ```

+Since 2.0.0 selects supports a partial testing function, witch makes it more efficient and
+removes the need to split selects, for example:

 Note: Its better to make selects with less variables, for example one or two variables,
 because they can be distributed and tested sooner on partial results.